Salary Grade/Salary Minimum:

 Current clearance to work at-sea on research/exploration vessels.

 Working Conditions and Physical Effort:

-Job frequently requires standing, walking, reaching, talking, hearing, handling objects with hands, and lifting up to 10 pounds.
+• Job frequently requires walking, sitting, reaching, talking, hearing, handling objects with hands

 Instructions for Applying: